-Deferred tax is an accounting requirement that recognises the future tax consequences of tax laws expected to apply when assets and liabilities in the balance sheet are realised as income or paid as
+Deferred tax is an accounting requirement that recognises the future tax consequences of tax laws expected to apply when assets and liabilities in the balance sheet are realised as income or paid as an expense.

-For example, say the Group has an asset that it bought for $\pm 100$ m, and it decides that it is going to sell that asset.
+For example, say the Group has an asset that it bought for £100m and it decides that it is going to sell that asset.
 If the market value of the asset is now £150m, the Group will recognise the tax cost now that will arise on the gain when it sells the asset in future.
 The tax cost is accrued as deferred tax in the period when the Group decides to sell the asset.

-When the asset is sold, the Group will accrue for the cash tax cost payable on the gain, and the deferred tax liability will be released.
+When the asset is sold, the Group will accrue for the cash tax cost payable on the gain and the deferred tax liability will be released.

-If the asset is not sold before the date of the next Financial Statements, the gain is recalculated at current market value, and the deferred tax liability recalculated on the basis of the new gain.
+If the asset is not sold before the date of the next financial statements, the gain is recalculated at its current market value and the deferred tax liability recalculated on the basis of the new gain. we're taxed and much we pay

-Tax in our Financial Statements continued
+Tax in our financial statements continued